 Toss the chicken thighs in a bowl with the olive oil and first 6 spices.
 Set aside.

 In a large skillet, heat the butter over medium high heat.
-Brown the chicken in the butter on all sides and remove to a clean bowl.
+Brown the chicken skin side down until skin is crispy.
+Flip to other side and brown slightly.
+Remove the chicken to a plate.

 Turn down the heat under the pan to low and add the onions and fennel.
 Sauté the vegetables until soft, stirring often, about 15 minutes.

-Cut the orange in half and squeeze the juice from both halves into the pan.
-Cut one half into 6 pieces and add to the pan along with the bay leaves, salt, olives and chicken stock.
-Return the chicken to the pan, cover and cook over low heat for about 45 minutes.
+Cut the orange or lemons in half and squeeze the juice into the pan.
+Cut the citrus into pieces and add to the pan along with the bay leaves, salt, olives and chicken stock.
+Return the chicken to the pan, skin side up and nestled into the vegetables.
+Cover and cook over low heat for about 45 minutes.
 Chicken should easily pull away from the bone.

 Turn off the heat under the skillet.
-Remove the orange pieces.
+Remove the citrus pieces.

 Ladle all the stock into a fat separator pitcher or regular measuring cup (try not to include any solids).